samliu/fishing/reels.md

 Spinning reels are the most common reel and the one most think of when we talk about fishing.
 They're most used for small to medium-sized fish like bass, redfish, and crappie.
 These reels have a fixed spool underneath the rod, and line is drawn out by the weight of the lure, bait, or tackle.
+They're the easiest kind of reel to use.

-When you cast with a spinning reel, you lift the bail (a bar on the reel) and the weight of the tackle pulls string off the reel.
+When you cast with a spinning reel, you lift the bail (the bar on the reel) and the weight of the tackle pulls string off the reel.
 The reel does NOT spin as line comes off it; it only spins when you're retrieving line.

+That means you can throw your tackle into the water, then wait for it to land and float or sink, close your bail, and you're ready to wait for some fish.
+I emphasize this because it's not true for non-spinning reels.

 <img alt="Spinning Reel Example" src="./img/spinning_reel_abu_garcia.jpg" height="150">